Sinead O'Connor (Hollyoaks): 2018–2019

 Sinead becomes jealous over Laurie and Sienna, especially when Nancy reminds her how Sienna stole her husband and Sinead desperately tries to drive a wedge between them.
 She is convinced that they are sleeping together and Sinead publicly humiliates Sienna at the ball by pouring punch over her.
 Laurie turns the tables on Sinead and makes her feel guilty for causing a scene.
 They make up with a kiss, however, Sinead is left with bruises on her arm.
 Laurie is furious when he learns of Sineads affair with Tony years previously.
 In April 2019, Sinead becomes even more jealous when Laurie and Sienna are going on a camping trip together.
 She confronts them in the village but Laurie informs her that he hasn't told Sienna.
 That night, Sinead tries to contact Laurie multiple times but he doesn't answer.
 Sami comforts Sinead and they kiss which is witnessed by Tony.
 Ste discovers this and uses it to ruin Sami's proposal to Liberty Savage (Jessamy Stoddart).
 Laurie and Sinead have a heated argument and Laurie leads her to their bedroom where he closes the door.
 The next morning it becomes clear that Laurie raped Sinead.
 Laurie pretends that nothing happened and Liberty confronts Sinead over Sami.
 Laurie promises that he will never touch her again.
 Sienna tells Sinead that Laurie ripped up her tent and Sinead calls her a 'bitch’.
 Laurie and Sinead have another argument and Laurie makes her believe that he didn't rape her.
 Sinead continues to feel uncomfortable around Laurie.
-When Sineads cousin Lily McQueen (Lauren McQueen) runs away from hospital, Sinead finds her hiding from Diane.
+When Sinead's cousin Lily McQueen (Lauren McQueen) runs away from hospital, Sinead finds her hiding from Diane.
 She agrees to go and get Lily's bag from the flat.
 However, Lily dies from sepsis and Sinead blames herself.
 Sinead makes up excuses to Laurie for not being able to return to their bed by telling him that Hannah has been wetting hers.
 Laurie finds out that she is lying and Sinead tells him that she gets scared when he is angry and he tells her that she will be the cause of their marriage breakdown.
 Sinead confides in Cleo McQueen (Nadine Mulkerrin) that she is scared of her husband and Cleo tries to make her see that Laurie is abusing her.
 Sinead is horrified when she finds out that Laurie paid off a woman who accused him of sexual assault.
 Sinead confronts him over this and he admits to harassing Sienna but he turns it around on her by bringing up her kissing Sami.
 Laurie returns home and tells Sinead that Sienna's boyfriend Brody Hudson (Adam Woodward) kidnapped him.
 Sinead tells him to call the police but Laurie gets angry and corners her and starts to shout when she refuses to kiss her.
 However, Hannah knocks on the door and Laurie stops shouting.
 The next day, Sinead tells Laurie that Misbah Maalik (Harvey Virdi) has selected her for a training residential course, meaning that she will be gone for a few weeks.
 Laurie finds out from Misbah that there is no training course and realises that Sinead is leaving him.
 He stops her just in time and convinces Sinead not to leave him.